Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## Changelog
+### v2.6.4
+- Fixed the "Delete prop values" function to properly delete persistent props.
+- Updated for the new paths introduced in Magisk v17.4-ab5fedda(17316).
+- Added and updated fingerprints for Google Nexus 10, Huawei P8 Lite and LG G5 850.
+List updated to v37.
+- Miscellaneous fixes.

 ### v2.6.3
 - Fixed custom fingerprints list that broke with the fingerprints list optimisation in v2.5.0.
 - Added fingerprints for Huawei P9 Plus and HTC U12 Plus.
 List updated to v34.